christianramet/desktop-provisioning/README.md

-# Ansible playbook for provisioning a Fedora Workstation
+# Ansible playbook for provisioning a personal Desktop env

 This Ansible project is meant for provisioning a complete workstation for my personal needs.
-It is built for a Fedora Workstation version 35 at least, but should be compatible with other versions with some tweaks.
+It is built for:
+- Fedora Workstation (tested with version 35)
+- MacOS (tested with version 12.1 Monterey)

 The bootstrap process makes sure the `ansible` package is already installed with the required collections.
 It also create an ssh key if none is present to